jamie-codes/fpl-assistant/README.md

 ✅ Styled HTML email notifications with detailed weekly reports.
 ✅ Automatic export of suggestions to CSV and Excel files.
 ✅ Organized logs and outputs into `/logs` and `/output` folders.
+✅ Automatic Starting XI and Bench selection with optimized formations.
+✅ Captain and Vice-Captain recommendations based on form, points, and fixtures.
+✅ Free Hit and Double Gameweek team builders within budget, factoring in fixture difficulty.
+✅ Injury and Suspension tracker for monitoring player availability.
+✅ Team Value tracker with current squad value.
+✅ Comprehensive Current Team Analysis with transfer suggestions.
+✅ Dynamic gameweek detection for accurate scheduling.

 ---